Dramatic Photos Show Texas Under Water, With Flooding Expected To Worsen

 Rain is expected to continue to fall in the area, with flash flood warnings in effect through Wednesday evening for portions of southeast Texas, according to the National Weather Service.
 The full list of cities impacted can be seen here.

 Authorities have urged residents to stay off the roads for the time being.
-If you feel you must seek higher ground, the National Weather Service advises you to climb onto a roof rather than an attic, then call for help.
+If you feel you must seek higher ground, the National Weather Service advises you to avoid attics and climb onto a roof, then call for help.